konstructio/gitops-catalog/README.md

 ### Application Maintenance and Removal

 We may remove an application from the GitOps Catalog with no notice if a severe vulnerability is discovered.
-Another reason for removing an application is if an application becomes abandoned or unmaintained by the upstream project.
+Another reason for removing an application is if an application becomes abandoned or unmaintained by the upstream project/company/maintainer(s).

 ### Testing